apache/spark/docs/mllib-guide.md

   * stochastic gradient descent
   * limited-memory BFGS (L-BFGS)

-MLlib is currently a *beta* component under active development.
+MLlib is a new component under active development.
-The APIs may change in the future releases, and we will provide migration guide between releases.
+The APIs marked `Experimental`/`DeveloperApi` may change in the future releases, and we will provide migration guide between releases.

 ## Dependencies